 I feel a specific silence here.
 A beautiful space that is otherwise unknown or extremely difficult to find in other communal spaces.
-It is a special place that I am able to explore myself and take in other’s space as well.
+It is a special place where I am able to explore myself and take in others’ space as well.
 Space is rare in the western world, the ability to explore personal space, space in nature and space within your surroundings.
-It is a wonderful that this is special to the Krishnamurti Centre.
+It is wonderful that this is special to the Krishnamurti Centre.
 Beautiful!

-The architecture, the trees and the Centre are all so beautifully kept.
-I feel at peace when I am here, each visit brings a new experience.
+The architecture, the trees and the building are all so beautifully kept.
+I feel at peace when I am here; each visit brings a new experience.
 It is such a sacred feeling and a sacred place.
-When I am here with the Spanish group, the Foundation always facilitates our every need.
+When I am here with the Spanish group, the staff always facilitate our every need.
 Whether it be helping pick out certain materials for discussions, allocating quiet spaces and places, we always feel welcome and well taken care of.
 It is a special family of people that come and go.
-You always know once you have stayed you have a home in Brockwood.
+You always know, once you have stayed, you have a home at Brockwood.

-My relationship with the Krishnamurti Centre, Brockwood Park, goes back to 14 April 1986, when we first broke ground to mark the start of the new building.
-In August of the same year we each laid a brick in the wall of what is now the entrance to the building.
-In some sense, therefore, you could say that my adult life as a student of the teachings began there; hitherto, there had only been the school.
-I frequently took time out to come here and be quiet.
+Whilst working at Brockwood Park School, I frequently took time out to come here and be quiet.
 This quietness, space and silence are what I treasure most and I return here again and again.
-Though the Centre now offers Workshops, Theme Weekends and Study Intensives, in all of which I am actively engaged, it is the atmosphere of the place that keeps me coming back.
+Though the Centre offers Theme Weekends and Study Retreats, in all of which I am actively engaged, it is the atmosphere of the place that keeps me coming back.
 Literally, there is nowhere quite like it.